 Ans- After providing your JEE Advanced registration number and Date of Birth, you can check your results easily.
-Expected date for JEE Advanced result is 10-12 June 2018.
+Expected date for JEE Advanced result is in 2nd week of June 2019.

 Q- What is next step after I have cleared JEE Advanced exam?